0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sauna/Sauna.md

 ### Summary
 - We find a domain controller with IIS running on port 80.
-- It turns out to be the company website and we extract a list of usernames from the 'Meet the Team' page.
+- It turns out to be the company website and we create a list of usernames from the 'Meet the Team' page.
 - We try ASREPRoasing and get creds for a user with PowerShell Remoting capabilities.
 - Enumerating Autologon, we find creds for another user with DCSync privileges which we use to dump all domain NTLM hashes